sagawatatsuya/ReactionT5v2/CompoundT5/README.md

 # ReactionT5
 ![training_procedure_image](https://github.com/sagawatatsuya/ReactionT5/blob/main/study_reproduction/training-procedure.png)
-We will explain how to reproduce our paper's results(compound pretraining, reaction pretraining, and restoration of uncategorized data ).
+Here, we will explain how to do compound pretraining.

 # Installation
 To get started, you will first need to install the necessary libraries.
 You can use the requirements.yaml file for this purpose.
 If the versions of torch and jax do not match your environment, you can change and run the following command: